nookyo/qubership-nifi/README.md

 Build process requires the following tools:
 1. Java - JDK 17 or JDK 21
 2. Maven - Maven 3.x, see [maven installation guide](https://maven.apache.org/install.html) for details on how to install
-3. Docker - any version of Docker Engine or any compatible docker container runtime.
+3. Docker - any version of Docker Engine or any compatible Docker container runtime.

 ### Project build